Worksheet: Column Chromatography

 - DColumns containing more theoretical plates are better suited to separate a complex mixture.

-- EColumns containing more theoretical plates lend themselves to component mixing.
+- EColumns containing more theoretical plates make separations impossible.

-- AA nonpolar stationary phase and a nonpolar mobile phase
+- AA nonpolar stationary phase and a polar mobile phase

-- BA stationary phase and mobile phase of similar polarities
+- BA stationary phase and a mobile phase of similar polarities

 - CA polar stationary phase and a nonpolar mobile phase

-- DA nonpolar stationary phase and a polar mobile phase
+- DA polar stationary phase and a polar mobile phase

-- EA polar stationary phase and a polar mobile phase
+- EA nonpolar stationary phase and a nonpolar mobile phase

 When separating a mixture by column chromatography, which of the following steps is not required?

-- BThe solvent mixture is selected to ensure good component separation.
+- AThe solvent mixture is selected to ensure good component separation.

-- DAll collected fractions are analysed by thin-layer chromatography.
+- BAll collected fractions are analyzed by thin-layer chromatography.

-- EEluent is passed through the column before adding the sample.
+- CAn eluent is passed through the column before adding the sample.